-These units count toward eligibility for admission.
-The units may not all apply toward certificating for the corresponding CSU GE Breadth area.
-See CSU Executive Orders 1033 and 1036 for details.
+^{} These units count toward eligibility for CSU admission.
+The units may not apply towards Associate Degrees for Transfer (AD-T) or the baccalaureate degree.
+The units may not all apply toward certification of the corresponding GE-Breadth area.
+See Executive Orders 1036 and 1100 for details.

-Areas of CSU GE Breadth (A-1 through E) are defined in CSU EO 1033.
-Areas f American Institutions (US-1 through US-3) are set forth in Sections 1A and 1B or CSU EO 405, and at www.ASSIST.org.
+^{} Areas of GE Breadth (A1 through E) are defined in EO 1100 Areas of American Institutions (US -1 through US - 3) are set forth in sections IA and IB of EO 1061, and in assist.org.

-If a student passes more than one CLEP exam in the same language other than English (e.g., two exams in French), then only one examination may be applied to the baccalaureate.
-For each exam in a language other than English, a passing score of 50 is considered "Level 1" and earns nine quarter units of baccalaureate credit: the higher score listed for each exam is considered "Level II" and earns additional units of credit and placement in area C2 or GE Breadth, as noted.
++If a student passes more than one CLEP exam in the same language other than English, only one examination may be applied to the baccalaureate.
+For each exam in a language other than English, a passing score of 50 is considered "Level 1" and earns 6 units of baccalaureate credit; the higher score listed for each test is considered "Level II" and earns additional units of credit and placement in Area C2 of CSU GEB as noted.